North Pacific right whale: Habitat preferences

-Many of the very near shore sightings of North Pacific right whales have occurred in Russia, Japan, and South Korea.
+Many of the very near-shore sightings of North Pacific right whales have occurred in Russia, Japan, and South Korea.
 They have been seen to enter into ports, staying just next to piers or wharfs, and there have been regular records of whales being entangled in set nets along Japanese and South Korean coasts in recent years.

 There has been a record of rather aggressive interspecies interactions between a right whale and a pod of grey whales off California, making it the only record of possible interspecies aggression among baleen whales, but there have been an observation of social behaviors between the two species on Sakhalin.
 Furthermore, there is no decent population of grey whales existing outside of North Pacific as of 2014, therefore extents of interspecies competitions, if they've ever happened, or peaceful habitat sharing between these coastal species, before whaling, are unknown.
 A theory of humpback whales to invade and become a dominant species over Hawaiian islands, former wintering ground for right whales, in the past few centuries, corresponding with the timing of right whale hunts across the Pacific Ocean, had been claimed as well.

-Summering congregations were known to occur among various areas based on whaling records.
-Following locations were with larger numbers of catch records: Korf in Olyutorsky, and Kambalny Bay.
-Of these, at least Kambalny Bay still hosts several whales at times; 5 whales were observed from shores in December, 2012.
+Summering congregations were known to occur in various areas, as indicated by whaling records.
+The following locations had larger numbers of catch records: Korf in Olyutorsky, and Kambalny Bay.
+Of these, at least Kambalny Bay still hosts several whales at times; 5 whales were observed from the shore in December, 2012.

 Historic and current population

 Historic population

 Bangudae Petroglyphs partially depicts presumed cetacean diversity in the coastal waters of the ancient Korean Peninsula, including North Pacific right whales.

-Before the arrival of the pelagic whaling fleet after 1835 into the range of the North Pacific right whale, the whale's population size, at least in the eastern part of its range, was probably at its original population size—in the range of 20,000–30,000 whales.
-The part of the whale population in the west around Japan may have been reduced from its original size as a result of the historic net whaling.
+Before the arrival of the pelagic whaling fleet in the North Pacific right whale's range after 1835, the whale's population, at least in the eastern part of its range, was probably at its original size, in the range of 20,000–30,000 whales.
+The whale population in the western waters around Japan may have been reduced from its original size as a result of historic net whaling.

-There was essentially no aboriginal hunting for right whales along the west coast of North America by Native Americans in the 19th century or before.
-There was a small hunt for whales in the Aleutian Island by Aleuts but this was almost certainly so small that it did not reduce the original whale population size.
-Accordingly, one can consider 1835 as a good year to use as a baseline for the historic population, at least in the eastern North Pacific, and the northern parts of the western North Pacific.
+There was essentially no Aboriginal hunting of right whales along the west coast of North America by Native Americans before the 19th century.
+There was a small Aleut whale hunt in the Aleutian Islands, but it was almost certainly too small to reduce the original whale population.
+Accordingly, one can consider 1835 as a good year to use as a baseline for the historic population, at least in the eastern North Pacific and the northern parts of the western North Pacific.